howed-neighbor/CS467/README.md

   Fortunately, the <code>crypto</code> nodejs module we're using to salt and hash our user passwords also includes <code>cipher</code> and <code>decipher</code> classes we can use to encrypt this part of our database.

+  (OSU VPN users only) Navigate to the [/admin route](http://flip3.engr.oregonstate.edu:37773/admin) to try it out!

 ### Citations: Sensitive Data Exposure

   "A02:2021 – Cryptographic Failures".
 OWASP Top 10:2021.